YujunWangGit/terminal-project/README.md

 wc -m < kitty_ipsum_1.txt >> kitty_info.txt
 cat kitty_ipsum_1.txt | wc -m >> kitty_info.txt
 BOTH OF THESE achieve similar results.
-They're just different ways of doing it.
+They're just different ways of doing it. the first one is called redirection the second one is called pipe